Belted kingfisher: Taxonomy

-The belted kingfisher received its scientific name from the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae.
-He introduced the binomial name Alcedo alcyon.
-He based the name on descriptions and images published by Mark Catesby (1731), John Ray (1713) and George Edwards (1750).
-The current genus Megaceryle was erected by the German naturalist Johann Jakob Kaup in 1848.
+The belted kingfisher received its scientific name from Swedish naturalist Carl Linnaeus in 1758 in the 10th edition of his Systema Naturae.
+He introduced the binomial name Alcedo alcyon, basing the name on descriptions and images published by Mark Catesby (1731), John Ray (1713), and George Edwards (1750).
+The current genus Megaceryle was erected by German naturalist Johann Jakob Kaup in 1848.
 Megaceryle is from the Ancient Greek megas, "great", and the existing genus Ceryle.
-The specific alcyon is Latin for "kingfisher".
+The specific name alcyon is Latin for "kingfisher".

 The Megaceryle large green kingfishers were formerly placed in Ceryle with the pied kingfisher, but the latter is closer to the Chloroceryle American green kingfishers.
-The belted kingfisher's closest living relative is the ringed kingfisher (M. torquata), and these two in all probability originated from an African Megaceryle which colonized the Americas.
+The belted kingfisher's closest living relative is the ringed kingfisher (M. torquata), and these two in all probability originated from an African Megaceryle, which colonized the Americas.

 Description

-The belted kingfisher is a stocky, medium-sized bird that measures between 28–35 cm in length with a wingspan of between 48–58 cm.
-This kingfisher can weigh from 113 to 178 g.
-The adult female averages slightly larger than the adult male.
+The belted kingfisher is a stocky, medium-sized bird that measures from 28–35 cm in length with a wingspan from 48–58 cm.
+It can weigh from 113–178 g.
+The adult female is typically slightly larger than the adult male.